 In September 2019, we commenced a sublease agreement for our corporate offices in New York, New York.
 The sublease is for a 25,212 square foot office and will expire in May 2029.
-Pursuant to the sublease, we will pay the base rent of approximately \$1.3 million per year through the end of the fifth lease year and approximately \$1.4 million per year thereafter through the expiration date.
+Pursuant to the sublease, we will pay the base rent of approximately \$1.3 million per year through the end of the fifth lease year and approximately \$1.4 million per year through the expiration date.

 In February 2022, we entered into a lease agreement for additional space in our corporate offices in New York, New York, consisting of a 24,099 square foot office and a 21,262 square foot office, and also for continued occupancy of the 25,212 square foot office after the expiration of the current sublease.
-For the 24,099 square foot office, we will pay the base rent of approximately \$1.4 million per year starting in the first quarter of 2024 for five years and approximately \$1.5 million per year thereafter through the first quarter of 2035, the expiration date.
-For the 21,262 square foot office, we will pay the base rent of approximately \$1.4 million per year thereafter through the first quarter of 2035, the expiration date.
-For our current 25,212 square foot office, we will pay the base rent of approximately \$1.6 million per year beginning in June 2029 through the first quarter of 2035, the expiration date.
+For the 24,099 square foot office, we will pay the base rent of approximately \$1.4 million per year starting in April 2024 for five years and approximately \$1.5 million per year thereafter through the fourth quarter of 2035, the expected expiration date.
+For the 21,262 square foot office, we will pay the base rent of approximately \$1.3 million starting in the fourth quarter of 2025 for five years and approximately \$1.4 million per year thereafter through the fourth quarter of 2035, the expected expiration date.
+For our current 25,212 square foot office, we will pay the base rent of approximately \$1.6 million per year beginning in June 2029 through the fourth quarter of 2035, the expected expiration date.